Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

 Caisson of Eunuch Wang Zhen's Ancestral Shrine, Now the Zhimiao Temple in Beijing City — Philadelphia Museum of Art (Photo by Antigng)

 A few years later, a separated regime of the former Mongol Empire, the Oriats Mongols, had a new and ambitious lord named Yexian, who unified many of other small clans and built a big troop; soon, he started to invade the Ming Empire, under the reason of insufficient awards from Ming.

 Wang Zhen was very happy hearing the invasion; he persuaded the Zhengtong Emperor to lead the army to fight back, and to nominate him as the general.

-When other insightful, talented officials and marshals all strongly disagreed with this reckless decision, Zhengtong Emperor Zhu Qizhen, however, listened to his teacher Wang, and led around 250,000 of Ming Empire’s first class warriors marched northward.
+When other insightful, talented officials and marshals all strongly disagreed with this reckless decision, Zhengtong Emperor Zhu Qizhen, however, listened to his teacher Wang, and led around 250,000 of the Ming Empire’s first-class warriors marched northward.

-Instead, he only believed in Wang Zhen, a literate eunuch that was only good at serving the emperor and conspiracies, but had no military experiences nor adequate knowledge of Imperial Examination.
+Instead, he only believed in Wang Zhen, a literate eunuch that was only good at serving the emperor and conspiracies but had no military experiences nor adequate knowledge of the Imperial Examination.

 This caused severe supply problems that made those soldiers had to keep marching with insufficient food and water.